OWASP/www-policy/operational/membership.md

 **One or Two-Year**.
 Dues $50 and $95 for each respective period.
 Individuals can choose either a single or two-year membership.
 Members will begin to receive renewal email reminders as early as 60 days prior to renewal.
 The OWASP Foundation will make its best-efforts to notify members of impending renewals, but it is the sole responsibility of the member to monitor their membership status.

 **Lifetime Membership** Dues one-time $500.
 Individuals can choose this membership which terminates upon the death of the member.
+Additionally Members who can provide proof of payment for ten one-year members can request a compliementary upgrade to Lifetime Membership.

 **Student Membership** Dues $20 per year.
 Full-time students may apply for this discounted membership.
 This membership cannot be set to auto-renew.